 Rigorous geodetic observing and quality control protocols are adhered to.
-All target points are observed in multiple sets of face left and face right RTS pointings.
 The raw directions, zenith angles, and distances collected by the RTS are corrected for atmospheric conditions and instrument and target offsets.
 The sets are combined using a rigorous least squares station adjustment, followed by data reduction algorithms employing least squares adjustments to screen blunders from the data set.

 Several network configuration options are supported.
 A single RTS may observe any number of reference and object points, with observations to subsets of points and multiple schedules possible.
 Several single-RTS networks may be controlled by a single computer, or by multiple computers with all data being automatically transmitted to a central facility for processing.
 To improve accuracy and enhance reliability, ALERT supports multiple-RTS configurations where targets are observed simultaneously by more than one instrument.
-In this type of configuration, many points may need more than a single target (see Figure 4) due to the angular pointing limitation of retro-reflectors ($\pm 20^{\circ}$).
-This of course creates some obvious configuration defects by defining one point with more than one physical location (i.e. each target can't occupy the same 3D space).
 The processing of this data requires a special least squares algorithm that adjusts observation differences with respect to a chosen reference epoch.